This article contains information on the list of top careers in demand in South Africa for 2021.

 Therefore, if you’re an expert in IT management, South Africa is looking for your kind.

 The financial sector of every country is usually very important and is constantly in high demand for professionals.
-A lot of experts are found in this profession which ranges from financial managers, Actuary, Accountants, down to statisticians, Economists, etc. Financial managers are responsible for overseeing the financial statement of an Organization.
+A lot of experts are found in this profession which ranges from financial managers, Actuaries, Accountants, down to statisticians, Economists, etc. Financial managers are responsible for overseeing the financial statements of an Organization.
 They produce financial reports, direct investment activities, strategies and plans for long-term financial goals of a company.

 They equally undertake system maintenance and administration functions.
 The nature of the job makes them work alongside with IT department inorder to plan, develop and launch strong financial system